There are six primary needs that Big Data technologies address:

 In Graph-Based DB data is structured in graphs that is node relationship rather than in tables.

-A graph database might be used to manage geographic data for telecommunication network providers
+For Instance a graph database might used to manage geographic data for telecommunication network providers

-Examples: Neo4j is one of the most widely used graph databases.
+Examples: Neo4j one of the most widely used graph databases.

-Check the Online IT Guru Big Data Hadoop Online Training now!
+Check the Online IT Guru Big Data Certification